denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

 1. I should see the x most recent thread titles
+2. I should see a loading screen while the threads are loaded